Yoav666s/dnd-wiki/_pages/reckonfear.md

 ## Sorceries
 The following is a list of Sorceries.
 After you cast a Sorcery, you must succeed an Endurance check with Inverse Difficulty based on your Resilience or lose a Stamina Point.
 A Success with a Cost counts as a Failure.
 Once you cast a Sorcery, you can't do it again until you finish a Rest.

+**Heal.** A number of creatures equal to your Intuition Value that you can see within range regain missing Hit Points until they're back to full.
+You can also target yourself.

 **Mind Control.** A creature you can see within range bends to your will and obeys your mental commands until it finishes a Rest.
 It repeats the Willpower check whenever it takes damage, ending the effect on a success.

 **Translocation.** You and a number of willing creatures equal to up to your Intuition Value that you can see within range translocate to a place you've been to before.